-- Clear evidence of planned or existing collaboration among STEM departments, programs, and/or schools in ways that are mutually beneficial across all parties—with the institution enrolling a high percentage of Black, Latinx, and/or Indigenous population students taking a lead role in defining the project strategies, policies, and interventions.
+- Clear evidence of planned or existing collaboration among STEM departments, programs, and/or schools in ways that are mutually beneficial across all parties—with the institution enrolling a high percentage of domestic Black, Indigenous, and/or Latina/o students taking a lead role in defining the project strategies, policies, and interventions.

 - Project teams that are diverse by gender and race/ethnicity.

-- A strong commitment from institutions to provide the necessary support for the participating underrepresented students of color, ensuring that the project interventions reflect the principles of intentionality.
+- A strong commitment from institutions to provide the necessary support for the participating domestic Black, Indigenous, and/or Latina/o students, ensuring that the project interventions reflect the principles of intentionality.

-- Customized interventions and supports based on students’ backgrounds, needs, and social, cultural, and financial circumstances; this may include financial support for low-income undergraduate and graduate students.
+- Customized interventions and supports based on students’ backgrounds, needs, and social, cultural, and financial circumstances; this may include financial support for undergraduate and graduate student participants.

 - A commitment to data collection, analysis, and reporting in order to evaluate the efficacy of the project.